advancedmysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/README.md

 ## The Art of Problem-Solving in Software Engineering:How to Make MySQL Better

 ###  Introduction
-This book delves into various MySQL low-level optimization techniques, including storage engines, binlog group commit, execution plans, Group Replication, and secondary server replay optimizations.
-By analyzing a wide range of complex cases, it uncovers the underlying causes of problems, applies logical reasoning for analysis, and employs data structures and algorithms for optimization, achieving significant improvements.
+This book delves into various low-level optimization techniques in MySQL, including storage engines, binlog group commit, execution plans, Group Replication, and secondary server replay optimizations.
+Through numerous complex performance cases, it demonstrates how to analyze performance issues using logical reasoning and optimize them using data structures and algorithms, achieving significant improvements.

 ### Table of Contents
 [Preface](Preface.md)